RedstoneWizard08/DPScript/COMPILATION.md

 # Nothing happens after, but the function exists for ease of codegen.
 # In a future version, I might get rid of these unnecessary functions.
 ```

+## Specifics

+When an Expr is compiled, it will require an ID, and it will place its result
+in the temp storage at that ID.

+Function return values will be placed in the variable storage at `__return_val`.